jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 - High quality graphical presentation of the chart (no 'staircase effect').
 The chart figure uses equal signs and variable houses, shows aspects, and is resizable.
 - Overview of all calculated positions, including longitude, latitude, right ascension, declination, distance, azimuth and altitude.
 The daily speed is also shown except for azimuth and altitude.
 - Analysis: aspects, a list with actual aspects, aspects to cusps.
 Midpoints in a 360° circle, represented as list and occupied midpoints for three dial sizes: 360°, 90° and 45°.
 The user can interactively change the dial size.
 Harmonics in the form of a list.
 The user can interactively define and change the harmonic number.
 There is no limit for the maximum number.
 Support for fractional harmonics.
+- Save charts into database and retrieve charts from database.
+Searchitem is name/id of chart owner.

 **Research**: